crcritel/cloud-networking-resilience/README.md

 This repository serves as the official companion resource for the book *Cloud Networking and Resilience*, providing all the supporting materials referenced throughout its chapters.
 It is organized to mirror the book’s structure and includes practical assets that allow readers, architects, and engineers to reproduce and extend the concepts demonstrated in the text.

-Each chapter explores how modern cloud architectures can be designed, operated, and tested for **resilience**, **availability**, and **fault tolerance** — with a focus on AWS as the reference implementation.
+Each chapter explores how modern cloud network architectures can be designed, operated, and tested for **resilience**, **availability**, and **fault tolerance** — with a focus on AWS as the reference implementation.

 ---